saarthakofficial/saarthakofficial/README.md

 - 🔭 I’m currently working on the updates of **Guns in Paws : A Cute Multiplayer Online Battle Arena Game**

-- 🌱 I’m currently learning **C++ and Blueprints in Unreal Engine 5, Blender, OpenCV in Python, Data Structures and Algorithms**
+- 🌱 I’m currently learning **Design Patterns for Intermediate C# Game Programming in Unity**

-- 👯 I’m looking to collaborate on **Game Development**
+- 👯 I’m looking to collaborate on **Augmented and Virtual Reality Projects**

-- 🤝 I’m looking for help with **3D Modelling and Animations**
+- 🤝 I’m looking for help with **3D Art and Level Design**

-- 💬 Ask me about **C# Scripting, Game Development, Unity3D, Music Production**
+- 💬 Ask me about **Game Development, Unity, C#, Multiplayer, Augmented Reality, Virtual Reality, Music Production**

 - 📫 How to reach me **saarthak2k@gmail.com**